ovis-hpc/ldms/ldms/src/store/avro_kafka/ldms-store_avro_kafka.rst

 Example strg_add command w/o container
 --------------------------------------

-In this example, the strgp_add parameter, container, is set to be ignored by store_avro_kafka.
+In this example, the strgp_add parameter "container" is not set.
 In this case, either the default, localhost:9092, or the value specified in the rd_kafka_conf file is used.

    ::

-      strgp_add name=aks plugin=store_avro_kafka container= decomposition=aks-decomp.conf
+      strgp_add name=aks plugin=store_avro_kafka decomposition=aks-decomp.conf
       strgp_start name=aks

 Example plugin configuration